 For instance, in the image of my motherboard above, you can see that I have a Z370 chipset motherboard (the-F is a part of ASUS’ model number for that motherboard).
 If you can find a similar 4-digit string of numbers you will likely have located the motherboard’s chipset and its model number.

-Method 3: Check ‘System Information’
+Method 3: How to Check Motherboard Model in Windows with ‘System Information’

 1. In the Windows search bar, type in ‘System Information’